MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-guests.md

 ###  Prerequisites

 Access reviews are available with the Premium P2 edition of Azure AD, which is included in Microsoft Enterprise Mobility + Security, E5.
-For more information, see [Azure Active Directory editions](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis).
+For more information, see "Choose an edition" in [Azure Active Directory editions](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis).
 Each user who interacts with this feature by creating a review, filling out a review, or confirming their access, must have a license.

 If you plan to ask guest users to review their own access, read about guest user licensing.
 For more information, see [Azure AD B2B collaboration licensing](https://docs.microsoft.com/en-us/azure/active-directory/b2b/licensing-guidance).